Jammy2211/PyAutoGalaxy/docs/overview/overview_5_pixelizations.rst

    imaging = imaging.apply_mask(mask=mask_2d)

-To reconstruct the galaxy using a pixel-grid, we simply pass it the ``Pixelization`` class we want to reconstruct its light using.
+To reconstruct the galaxy on a pixel-grid, called a mesh, we simply pass it the ``Mesh`` class we want to reconstruct its light on.

 We also pass a ``Regularization`` scheme which applies a smoothness prior on the source reconstruction.